bn:00485926n

 Noun Named Entity

-Categories: Cognitive inertia, Behavioral finance, Cognitive biases, Gambling terminology, Games (probability)
+Categories: Cognitive biases, Gambling terminology, Articles with short description, Behavioral finance, Games (probability)

 EN